borgsid/_voleeyo/README.md

 # Voleeyo

-### This is V1 pok for a Volunteer platform.
-I'm working on a Volunteer WebApp to help volunteers connect and contribute to society.
+Voleeyo is a Volunteer WebApp that aims to help volunteers connect and contribute to society.
+This is a V1 proof of concept for the platform.

+## Installation

-To run successful
+To run Voleeyo locally, follow these steps:

-- npm i
-- create a .env file
-    - save 2 localvariables:
-        - baseUri
-        - log_in_key
-- enjoy :)
+1. Run `npm i` to install the necessary dependencies.
+2. Create a `.env` file in the root directory of the project.
+3. In the `.env` file, save the following two environment variables:
+    - `baseUri`: The base URI for the API endpoints.
+    - `log_in_key`: The login key for the authentication service.
+4. Run `npm start` to start the application.
+5. Enjoy Voleeyo!

+## Conclusion

+Voleeyo is a work in progress, but we hope that it will help connect volunteers with the organizations and causes that they are passionate about.
+We will continue to improve and expand the platform in future versions.